nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 Artboards contain various guides helping to lay out content quickly and consistently:

-1. Artboard: export frame of the figure
+1. Artboard: export frame of the figure,
-2. Measurement origin: virtual border from which all content should be measured and aligned.
-Set so that content can be laid out on a 8 px grid within the larger 1600 × 900 px artboard, that doesn’t support it by default.
+2. Measurement origin: virtual border from which all content should be measured and aligned, set so that content can be laid out on a 8 px grid within the larger 1600 × 900 px artboard,
-3. Visual clearance: 40 px for docs, 40/80 px for slides (against canvas edge, not safe area edge.
-Exceptionally 10px, eg screenshot (and most dont qualify to begin with). full bleed only for impact, on bg stuff.
+3. Visual clearance: whitespace around the content; 40 px for documents, 40 or 80 px for presentations.
+When editorial impact is desired, the clearance can be as small as 8 px or ignored altogether.
-4. Content keylines: optional preferred positions for content
+4. Content keylines: preferred alignment guides for content.

 ![Layout Templates](assets/layout-templates@2x.png)